Cat of the Canals - AFFC Chapter 34 Feb 13, 2016 19:30:59 GMT

 Catelyn and Lysa played together as girls, and even had a secret language.
 Once they made mud pies and served them to Petyr.
 They also practiced kissing with Petyr in the godswood.
 Petyr would try and stick his tongue in their mouths.
 Catelyn disliked it, but Lysa allowed it.

 Brusco’s inspection of the daily “catch” makes me wonder if Hoster wasn’t the sweet old man his daughter thought he was?
 Why did Hoster travel so much?
 What was he doing?
-Was he was part of a human trafficking ring that captured women and forced them into prostitution?
-Did he initiate Petyr into this business?
-Edited to add: it occurred to me that Hoster may have been helping Kevan Lannister who was involved in a kidnapping of nobles scheme, holding them for ransom.
+Was he part of a human trafficking ring that captured women and forced them into prostitution?
+Or was he just working hard to head off marriage proposals directed at Walder Frey?
+Did he initiate Petyr into these negotiations?
+It also occurs to me that Hoster may have been helping Kevan Lannister who was involved in a kidnapping of nobles scheme and holding maidens for ransom.

 Brusco’s tapping of casks makes me recall a theory of mine that Lyanna’s corpse was pickled and salted in a wine cask before being sent home to Winterfell - something that I think was repeated when Tyrion drank wine while being smuggled in a cask on his trip to Braavos.
 The line that Brusco had a bad back and couldn’t lift anything heavier than a tankard of ale seems to confirm that his parallel was also an elderly man like Hoster.